 All client assets are held by independent, well-known, qualified custodians.
-Beacon Capital does not provide custodian services, nor do we have physical custody of any client funds and/or securities.
+Beacon Capital does not provide custodian services, nor do we have physical custody of any client funds or securities.
 Clients receive account statements from their custodian directly, usually monthly, but at least quarterly.
 In addition, Beacon Capital provides independently prepared quarterly appraisals along with a billing statement that details the calculation of its management fees.
 We recommend that our clients regularly reconcile their custodian statements with their Beacon Capital appraisals of the same date.

-statements with their Beacon Capital appraisals of the same date.
 Per current Connecticut Department of Banking (CT DOB) regulations, third-party money movement authorizations via a Standing Letter of Authorization (SLOA) may be considered regulatory custody of assets by Beacon Capital.
 However, the most recent CT DOB Statement of Policy (November 2022) exempts investment advisors from this requirement if custody is only due to client SLOAs and all the conditions outlined in the Statement are met.
 It is our policy that all SLOAs and our procedures meet the requirements set forth in the CT DOB Statement of Policy.
-The safety and security of our clients' assets are of the utmost important to us, and we encourage clients to contact us if they have any concerns.
+The safety and security of our clients' assets are of the utmost importance to us, and we encourage clients to contact us if they have any concerns.